9 Practical Ways to Boost Ecommerce Customer Engagement

 79% of consumers prefer live chat because it provides them with immediate support at the time they need it.
 Live chat is the best tool that delivers exceptional value in terms of engaging visitors in real time and increasing customer satisfaction.

-It enables eCommerce businesses to connect with their customers at any given moment and offers solutions to their problems or queries, ultimately leading to an increase in customer satisfaction.
+It enables eCommerce businesses to connect with their customers and offers solutions to their problems, leading to an increase in customer satisfaction.
+Brands like Intuit and Sam’s Furniture incorporated live chat and had a significant increase in sales conversions.

 Key ways how live chat helps to boost your eCommerce engagement.